-Landscape Receptor Sensitivity Magnitude Impact of Significance of Effect Ringwood Hurn Landscape Character Area Low to medium Medium Minor adverse effect New Forest District Landscape Characte er Assessment (200 )0) Ringwood Forest Landscape Character Area Medium Low negligible to Minor to negligible Cranborne Chase and West Wiltshire Do owns AONB Integra ted Character As sses ssment (2003) Martin-Whitsbury Downland Hill Landscape Character Area High Negligible Negligible Stour and Avon Tributary Chalk River Valleys Landscape Character Area High Low Negligible to Minor to Negligible
+Landscape Receptor Sensitivity Magnitude of Impact Significance of Effect East Dorset Landscape Character Assessment (2008) Ringwood Hurn Landscape Character Area Low to medium Medium Minor adverse effect New Forest District Landscape Character Assessment (2000) Ringwood Forest Landscape Character Area Medium Low to negligible Minor to negligible Cranborne Chase and West Wiltshire Downs AONB Integrated Character Assessment (2003) Martin-Whitsbury Downland Hill Landscape Character Area High Negligible Negligible

+Landscape Receptor Sensitivity Magnitude Impact of Significance Effect of Stour and Avon Tributary Chalk River Valleys Landscape Character Area High Low Negligible to Minor Negligible to

-8.263 The sensitivity of visual receptors is determined through balancing judgements on the value attached to a particular view balanced with the susceptibility of the visual receptor to changes in a view and/or visual amenity.
+8.270 The sensitivity of visual receptors is determined through balancing judgements on the value attached to a particular view balanced with the susceptibility of the visual receptor to changes in a view and/or visual amenity.
 The criteria for the sensitivity of visual receptors are set out in Technical Appendix 8.1.